bihanmahadewa/americansupplychain/README.md

 This application runs in Docker.

-In the root directory, run `docker compose build`, then `docker-compose up`.
+In the root directory, run `docker compose build`, then `docker compose up`.

 ## Services